George Simons | March 21, 2023

 Summary: You have 21 days to respond to a Minnesota debt collection lawsuit before you lose by default.
-You should respond by filing a written Answer with the court.
-In the Answer document, reply to each claim listed in the Complaint and assert your affirmative defenses.
-Be sure to send a copy to the person or company suing you, too.
+Usually, you should respond with a written Answer to the person suing you and the court.
 You can use SoloSuit to create an Answer document in just 15 minutes.

 Minnesota is a unique state when it comes to debt collection lawsuits.
 What makes it unique?
 Well, a lawsuit can be initiated simply by a debt collector serving a Summons and Complaint form on a defendant—often known as pocket filing.
 There is no legal requirement for a debt collector to file any formal document in court before serving someone with a lawsuit.